MyPyramid

 MyPyramid, released by the USDA Center for Nutrition Policy and Promotion on April 19, 2005, was an update on the earlier American food guide pyramid.
-It was used until June 2, 2011, when the USDA's MyPlate replaced it.
+It was used by the USDA until June 2, 2011, when MyPlate replaced it.
 The icon stresses activity and moderation along with a proper mix of food groups in one's diet.
 As part of the MyPyramid food guidance system, consumers were asked to visit the MyPyramid website for personalized nutrition information.
 Significant changes from the previous food pyramid include: